yashovardhan99/HealersDiary/README.md

 An android app for professional healers to keep track of their patients and help in instant billing.

 ### Imporant: The app is currently being re-written to make it completely offline, so that your data stays on your device.

-This new version won't be compatible with older versions.
-Migration timeline will be shared soon.
+To track current status, [check out this GitHub project](https://github.com/yashovardhan99/HealersDiary/projects/2).

-To check out the currently released version of the app, check out the [stable branch](https://github.com/yashovardhan99/HealersDiary/tree/stable)
+For the currently released version of the app, check out the [stable branch](https://github.com/yashovardhan99/HealersDiary/tree/stable)

 This new version uses the latest Jetpack libraries.